Scholarships for Biology Graduate Students

 Padgett Kelly Research Scholarship – Awarded to student to support summer studies or field research in ecology or conservation biology.
 Past recipients

-Dennis Mullen Vertebrate Biology/Aquatic Ecology – Awarded to graduate student engaged in research in the fields of Vertebrate Biology or Aquatic Ecology for the purchase of equipment, supplies and in support of travel to and from research sites.
+Dennis Mullen Vertebrate Biology/Aquatic Ecology Research Scholarship – Awarded to graduate student engaged in research in the fields of Vertebrate Biology or Aquatic Ecology for the purchase of equipment, supplies and in support of travel to and from research sites.
 Past recipients

-John A. Patten Biological Field Station – Awarded to a biology major of sophomore or above standing to support summer study.
+John A. Patten Biological Field Station Scholarship – Awarded to a biology major of sophomore or above standing to support summer study.
 Past recipients

 Stephen M. Wright Research – Awarded to student associated with research in microbiology or biotechnology.
 Past recipients